markbastian/keg-party/README.md

   - `HTTP ERROR 500 Cannot invoke "java.lang.CharSequence.length()" because "this.text" is null`
   - Why?
   - If you go to `/login` it gets fine.
 It should redirect and, in fact, does later on.
+- [ ] Refactor repository signatures to always take a partial object map of tap, user, etc.

 Bugs:
 - [X] 3 starred taps, then add like 20 unstarred taps.
 Delete the unstarred taps.